ethereum/ethereum-org-website/public/content/developers/docs/design-and-ux/dex-design-best-practice/index.md

 ---
-title: Decentralised Exchange (DEX) Design Best Practice
+title: Decentralized exchange (DEX) design best practices
 description: A guide explaining UX/UI decisions for swapping tokens.
 lang: en
 ---

-# Introduction to Decentralised Exchanges
+# Introduction to decentralized exchanges {#introduction-to-decentralized-exchanges}

-Since the launch of Uniswap in 2018, there have been hundreds of Decentralised Exchanges launched across dozens of different chains.
+Since the launch of Uniswap in 2018, there have been hundreds of decentralized exchanges launched across dozens of different chains.
 Many of these have introduced new elements or added their own twist, but the interface has remained generally the same.

 One reason for this is [Jakob’s Law](https://lawsofux.com/jakobs-law/):